savicsorg/mrsn-openmrs-owa-savics-pharmacy/README.md

 npm run build:prod
 ````

-This will create a file called `Savics Gmao.zip` file in the `dist` directory,
+This will create a file called `Savics Pharmacy.zip` file in the `dist` directory,
 which can be uploaded to the OpenMRS Open Web Apps module.

 ### Local Deploy